0x9u/blackboxfrontend/whats left.md

 - delete account not working properly - fixed
 - loads in basic data even if not logged in - fixed i think
 - scrolling bug from API bot
-- token not deleted when invalid
+- token not deleted when invalid - fixed

 # FACTOR CODE
 - refactor load order (SUPER IMPORTANT) - fixed